 - It is preferable that at least one supervisor, Hamline employee, or designated student leader accompany each Covered Vehicle.

-Non-compliance with any of the above responsibilities may result in suspension of auto use privileges for the offending organization and/or individuals for two (2) calendar years from the date of the offense and/or the completion of vehicle use training as assigned.
+- Non-compliance with any of the above responsibilities may result in suspension of auto use privileges for the offending organization and/or individuals for two (2) calendar years from the date of the offense and/or the completion of vehicle use training as assigned.

 Steps to Becoming an Authorized Driver